zzzprojects/EntityFramework-FAQ/docs2/pages/thirdpartylibraries/features/bulk-update.md

 ## Introduction

-BulkUpdate allows you to improve EF performance by updating multiples entities with bulk operations.
+BulkUpdate allows you to improve EF performance by updating multiple entities with bulk operations.

 ## Why BulkUpdate?